Quasi-linear theory of perpendicular ion heating by critically balanced turbulence: Summary and discussion

 \subsection{Approximations and outlook}

-To ensure that we model the interaction of ions with purely Alfv\'enic fluctuations, the two-dimensional RMHD energy spectrum $\energyspecE_{\rm 2D}$ \eqref{eq:RMHDSpecNorm} incorporates key two simplifying assumptions.
-The first is that the spectrum is cutoff at $\kprp\rhoi > 1$, which follows from the assumption that heating is dominated by fluctuations with $\kprp\rhoi \lesssim 1$, which is justified because $\kprp\rhoi\gtrsim 1$ fluctuations are averaged out over particle orbits \citep{Chandran2000-pq}.
+To ensure that we model the interaction of ions with purely Alfv\'enic fluctuations, the two-dimensional RMHD energy spectrum $\energyspecE_{\rm 2D}$ \eqref{eq:RMHDSpecNorm} incorporates two key simplifying assumptions.
+The first is that the spectrum is cut off at $\kprp\rhoi > 1$, which follows from the assumption that heating is dominated by fluctuations with $\kprp\rhoi \lesssim 1$, which is justified because $\kprp\rhoi\gtrsim 1$ fluctuations are averaged out over particle orbits \citep{Chandran2000-pq}.
 Although kinetic-Alfvén wave fluctuations at $\kprp\rhoi \geq 1$ may play a role in heating \citep{Arzamasskiy2019-qv,Isenberg2019-oy}, their overall contribution is small in the context of our model, as explored in Appendix~\ref{app:SubRhoHeating}.

 The second is a cutoff at $|\kprl d_{\rm i}| > 1$, where $d_{\rm i} = \vA/\Omegai$ is the ion inertial length.
 By assuming that ion heating is dominated by Alfv\'enic fluctuations, this choice neglects the transition from Alfvén to ion-cyclotron waves (ICWs) as $\kprl$ approaches $d_{\rm i}^{-1}$ and their frequency approaches $\Omegai$, effectively meaning that the dispersion relation of the fluctuations remains Alfv\'enic ($\omegaA = \kprl\vA < \Omegai$) up to this limit.
-In the imbalanced limit, where the wavevector-frequency spectrum is sharply peaked around the linear dispersion relation of the fluctuations, this approximation is less well justified for protons because, due to the difference in their dispersion relation, the resonant wavenumbers of ICWs and Alfvénic fluctuations that ions interact with differ; in Appendix~\ref{app:ICWHeating}, we argue that the effect of this approximation is less than might naively be expected due to critical balance.
+In the imbalanced limit, where the wavevector-frequency spectrum is sharply peaked around the linear dispersion relation of the fluctuations, this approximation is less well justified for protons because, due to the difference in their dispersion relation, the resonant wavenumbers of ICWs and Alfvénic fluctuations with which ions interact differ; in Appendix~\ref{app:ICWHeating}, we argue that the effect of this approximation is less than might naively be expected due to critical balance.
 Despite this, this model is likely accurate for describing the heating of minor ions with mass $A m_{\rm p} > m_{\rm p}$, charge $Z e$, and gyrofrequency $\Omegai = (Z/A)\Omegap < \Omegap$ (and thus $d_{\rm i} > d_{\rm p}$, where $d_{\rm p}$ is the proton inertial length), as their smaller gyrofrequency allows them to interact with the Alfv\'enic branch of the ICW dispersion relation.